RobLoach/puzzlescript-experiments/README.md

 # PuzzleScript Experiments

+[PuzzleScript](https://www.puzzlescript.net/) is an open source puzzle game engine.
+These are a few experiments I've put together using PuzzleScript.

 ## [Sokoban](https://gist.github.com/RobLoach/d9b8d2d3898cdac8778738bb49ea1a76)

 The original [Sokoban](https://en.wikipedia.org/wiki/Sokoban) DOS levels, along with the extra set, for [PuzzleScript](https://www.puzzlescript.net/).
 Has new graphics using the [Resurrect 64 Palette](https://lospec.com/palette-list/resurrect-64), along with levels sourced from the [Sokoban Levels Source](https://www.sourcecode.se/sokoban/levels).